-5 Reasons To Buy An Investment Property In Brisbane In 2019
+5 Reasons To Buy An Investment Property In Brisbane

 As I pretended to blow out the candles on my chocolate mud cake (they were actually sparklers) this year, I couldn’t help but think how quickly 2018 flew past.

 My birthday is on one of the worst possible days it could be - New Year’s Eve, and every year that goes by, I can’t help but feel the older you get, the quicker it goes.

 Now that we’re into the first week of Jan, I’m slowly getting my head back into the property scene, which has me thinking, what’s in store for 2019 in property? … and more specifically, property in Brisbane.

 I get that real estate agents in Brisbane (and Buyer’s Agents for that matter) are always talking the market up.
 It’s our job isn’t it?
 But before you hit the X key on this article because you think it’s just more bias bulls*** from a swift talking estate agent, please know that I’m not writing this from a bias standpoint.
 I know you might think I am, but I’m really not.

 I’m actually excited about what’s in store because I know what drives property markets and I can see Brisbane has shaped up to be in a strategically unique position for growth this year.

 Whether you believe me, take my advice or even take any action is completely up to you, because let’s be honest, not even the guru of guru’s can really predict what will happen in a property market.
 Heaven forbid, I could be completely WRONG, but for what’s it worth, here’s my two cents on what will come of property in Brisbane this year.

 So you know, I go by what I currently understand about the market and the drivers that impact it, the trends I’m seeing, the buyer enquiry I’m taking, the conversations I’m having with local real estate agents and of course, my gut feel on what I think will happen based on all these things together combined.